Details on technologies, partners and cookies

 According to the GDPR, unless we are required by law to retain any such data, you have the right to request the removal of any data we store about you.
 Please note that to delete any data stored about you by Google Analytics, HubSpot, Twitter or Facebook, you may need to approach them directly (by clicking on the button below, we will delete the cookie, which should satisfy the requirements of the GDPR).

 To block intrusion attempts, we store IP addresses when users try to log in with the wrong credentials.
-These IP addresses will not be removed since the storage of these is based on legitimate interest and not on consent.
+These IP addresses will not be removed since their storage is based on legitimate interest and not consent.